facelessuser/coloraide/docs/src/markdown/gamut.md

 gamut mapping approaches that can even offer compromises providing better better hue preservation than clipping with less shifts in lightness.

-In the future, it is possible that ColorAide can expose more approaches, that provide compromises between preserving lightness and colorfulness, but it is good to know why some approaches may be more favorable at times than others.
+In the future, it is possible that ColorAide can expose more approaches that provide compromises between preserving lightness and colorfulness, but it is good to know why some approaches may be more favorable at times than others.

 ## Pointer's Gamut